prakashbhattcse/kpaisa/README.md

-Here's a `README.md` file for your project that includes instructions on how to run it, explains the structure of the code, and provides additional information.

----

 # Task Management App

 This is a simple Task Management App built using React, which allows users to register, log in, and manage their tasks.
 The app includes task creation, task completion, and task deletion functionalities, with persistent storage in the browser's `localStorage`.
 Users' sessions are also stored locally to simulate authentication.